ICRAR/daliuge/docs/development/app_development/eagle_integration.rst

 Automatic EAGLE Palette Generation
 ----------------------------------
-The automatic generation of a *palette* involves four steps:
+The automatic generation of a *palette* involves three steps:

 #.
-Markup of code
+Markup of code using custom Doxygen comments
 #.
-Running of doxygen using a provided config file
-#.
-Running of xml2palette.py, which is a small tool to convert the XML files generated in the step above into the required JSON format.
+Running of xml2palette.py, which is a small python script that uses the Doxygen documentation comments to generate a EAGLE palette with the required JSON format.
 #. (optional) commit the resulting palette file to a graph repository.

-The last three steps can be integrated into a CI build system and would then be executed automatically with any commit of the component source code.
+The last two steps can be integrated into a CI build system and would then be executed automatically with any commit of the component source code.
 Very often one directory of source code contains multiple source files, each of which contain multiple components.
 The resulting palette will include descriptions of all the components found in a directory.

 Component Doxygen Markup Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^